How to Use Treats Effectively in Your Dog's Training Routine

 Making Training Easier with KONG Box

 Feeling a bit overwhelmed?
 Relax!
-Order your pooch a customized KONG Box that comes jam-packed with toys, treats, and recipes all designed to help you keep your dog’s tail wagging during behavior modification and the training process!
+Order your pup a customized KONG Box that comes jam-packed with toys, treats, and recipes all designed to help you keep your dog’s tail wagging during behavior modification and the training process!